MiguelPessoaLF/MiguelPessoaLF/README.md

 # My work:

 <p>
-Feel free to see my codes in the "codigos" repository, and get in touch by clicking on the icons in the "Find me here" page.
+•Feel free to see my codes in the "codigos" repository, and get in touch by clicking on the icons in the "Find me here" page.
 </p>